who we are

 sam haskel | undergrad

-Sam is a Quantitative Social Science and Economics double major.
-He is interested in how social peer influences shape beliefs and affect how people make decisions.
+Sam is a double major in Quantitative Social Science and Economics, interested in how social peer influences shape beliefs and affect decision-making.
+He enjoys playing sports, spending time outdoors, and hanging out with friends and family.

 will lehman | undergrad